Jump to Section

 Database indexes, much like the index in a book, allow for quicker data retrieval.

-However, over time, these indexes can become fragmented, leading to decreased performance.
+However, over time, these indexes can become fragmented, leading to decreased database performance.

 Fragmented indexes can slow down query performance due to the increased I/O operations needed to locate the data the index points to.